techmatlock/c0524-code-solutions/express-routes/express-routes-quiz-notes.md

 - What is Express middleware useful for?

-To handle HTTP requests, perform an action, and pass the request to each of the functions in its middleware array if the function calls next().
+* Execute any code.
+* Make changes to the request and the response objects.
+* End the request-response cycle.
+* Call the next middleware function in the stack.

 - How do you mount a middleware with an Express application?